-Sarah Champion is in the news for her stance on UK aid cuts and global development.
-MP for Rotherham since 2012, she’s also Chair of the International Development Select Committee.
+Sarah Champion’s in the news as UK aid policy and global development debates swirl; MP for Rotherham since 2012, Labour, chair of the International Development Select Committee.

 The UK has reduced its official development assistance (ODA) from 0.5% to 0.3% of GNI, sparking criticism from NGOs.
 The cuts threaten vital aid programs in Africa and Asia, risking increased deaths, poverty, and instability.
 Experts suggest debt relief could offset some impacts, but political will remains uncertain.